danielmekuriaw/yalk-page/README.md

-# yalk-page
+# Yalk
-The landing page for the Yalk mobile app
+The landing page for the Yalk mobile app.